jorrizza/sinatra-mvc/README.md

 A rule of thumb: In command line examples, a `$` prefix means your own user and a `#` prefix is a root terminal.

+A big fat warning: Sinatra MVC < 0.1.0 is not fit for production.
+The API _will_ change with almost _every_ release during sub-0.1.0 development.
+Feel free to play around with it, though.

 System Dependencies
 -------------------